OpenSwitchNOS/openswitch-ops-switchd-opennsl-plugin/DESIGN.md

 If a VLAN is deleted without deleting the subinterface, the VLAN is not deleted from the ASIC, and the parent port bit is left set in the trunk bitmap and subinterface bitmap.

+### L3 interface statistics
+For L3 interface statistics Field Processor(FP) are programmed to count unicast and multicast ipv4 and ipv6 packet types.
+These FPs are programed when an L3 interface is created and removed when an L3 interface is removed.
+And these FP's have statistics objects associated with them which are polled periodically to get number of L3 packets and bytes.

 ## References
 [OpenvSwitch Porting Guide](http://git.openvswitch.org/cgi-bin/gitweb.cgi?p=openvswitch;a=blob;f=PORTING)